al3xandr3/al3xandr3.github.io/_posts/2018-04-19-social-network-analysis.md

 ### What different groups are there?

-Separate clusters of users are an indication of different interests/behaviors/cultures.
+Separate groups of users are an indication of different interests/behaviors/cultures.
 This enables more personalized (and effective) marketing and/or targeted content in the commercial space.

 Also people in groups influence each other, and they often move together, imagine the case of joining an app or leaving an app, whole groups will move.